 Surfing in Siargao is one of the best things you can do in the Philippines.
 Find the best surf spots appropriate for your level, where to join surfing camps, and what you can expect from surfing travel packages.

 Siargao is known as the Surfing Capital of the Philippines.
-This small island in the southern part of the Philippines has been attracting surfers from around the world for years.
+This small island in the southern part of the Philippines has been attracting surfers from around the world and those who want to go on a honeymoon in the Philippines for years.

 The high number of both small and big reef breaks that can be found in the area, including the world-class waves in Cloud 9, have earned the island recognition as one of the best surfing destinations in the world.